 The Global Fund is rolling out a new approach to funding programs.
 The goal is to ensure efforts to fight AIDS, tuberculosis and malaria have the greatest possible impact.
 This updated approach is known as the “new funding model.”
 You can get more background information about the new funding model here.

-This 35 page publication shares information, skills, and tactics for engaging with the media for those who want to achieve better and more effective media representation of people in the sex trades.
-The guide is geared toward people who are interested in engaging with media because they want to make change by and for people in the sex trades – both in the ways we are represented and in the institutional structures that negatively impact our lives.
+This publication shares information, skills, and tactics for engaging with the media for those who want to achieve better and more effective media representation of sex workers.
+The guide is geared toward people who are interested in engaging with media because they want to make an impact – both in the ways sex workers are represented and in the institutional structures that negatively impact sex workers lives.

 The Sex Worker Implementation Tool (SWIT) offers practical guidance on effective HIV and STI programming for sex workers.
 It provides evidence for the necessity of decriminalisation of sex work, the involvement of sex workers in developing policy, and the empowerment and self-determination of sex working communities as a fundamental part of the fight against HIV.

-This detailed resource looks at the Canadian legal system and hierachy of laws from the perspective of launching a court case to prrotect the rights of sex workers.
-It discusses the Canadian law and your rights, the Charter of Rights and Freedoms, limits to the Charter, and how to challenge unconstitutional laws.
+This resource looks at the Canadian legal system and hierarchy of laws from the perspective of launching a court case to protect the rights of sex workers.
+It discusses the Canadian law and sex workers' rights, the Charter of Rights and Freedoms, limits to the Charter, and how to challenge unconstitutional laws.

 Research for Sex Work 11: Sex Work and Pleasure is a peer-reviewed publication for sex workers, activists, health workers, researchers, NGO staff and policy makers.
 It is available in English and French.
 All issues of Research for Sex Work can be found here.